Quantifying uncertainty in spikes estimated from calcium imaging data: Discussion

 Suppose that we test for an increase in calcium only at timepoints at which (i) we estimate a spike; and (ii) there is an increase in fluorescence associated with this estimated spike.
 This motivates the following $p$-value to test \eqref{eq:null-nu}: where $\mathcal{M}(Y)$ is the set of spikes estimated from $Y$.
 Roughly speaking, this $p$-value answers the question: {\emph{Assuming that there is no true spike at $\thj$, what's the probability of observing such a large increase in fluorescence at $\thj$, given that we decided to test for a spike at $\hat\tau_j$?}}

-The $p$-value in \eqref{eq:pval_ideal} controls the \emph{selective Type I error} \citep{Fithian2014-ow}: the probability of \emph{falsely rejecting the null hypothesis, given that the we conducted the test}.
+The $p$-value in \eqref{eq:pval_ideal} controls the \emph{selective Type I error} \citep{Fithian2014-ow}: the probability of \emph{falsely rejecting the null hypothesis, given that the we decided to conduct the test}.
 However, computing \eqref{eq:pval_ideal} is hard because the conditional distribution of $\nu^{\top}Y $ given $\thj(y) \in \mathcal{M}(Y)$ and $\nu^{\top} Y>0$ depends on the nuisance parameter $\Pi_{\nu}^{\perp} c$.
-Therefore, we further condition on $\left\{\Pi_{\nu}^{\perp} Y= \Pi_{\nu}^{\perp} y\right\}$ to eliminate the dependence on the nuisance parameter, and arrive at the following $p$-value:
+Therefore, we further condition on $\left\{\Pi_{\nu}^{\perp} Y= \Pi_{\nu}^{\perp} y\right\}$ to eliminate the dependence on the nuisance parameter, arriving at the $p$-value:

 Following arguments in Section 5 of \citet{Lee2016-te}, \eqref{eq:pval} controls the selective Type I error.
-This $p$-value is the focus of this paper.
-The next result is proven in Appendix~\ref{appendix:general_nu}. \begin{Proposition} Suppose that $Y \sim \mathcal{N}(c,\sigma^2 I)$.
+This $p$-value is the focus of this paper. \begin{Proposition} Suppose that $Y \sim \mathcal{N}(c,\sigma^2 I)$.
 Then, {

 } for $\phi\sim \mathcal{N}\qty(\nu^\top c,\sigma^2||\nu||_2^2)$, where {